Developing physics-informed machine learning models that bridge quantum mechanical accuracy with classical simulation efficiency.

 Overview

-My research in machine learning for materials science focuses on creating computational methods that combine the physical accuracy of quantum mechanics with the efficiency and scalability of data-driven approaches.
+My research in machine learning for materials science focuses on using computational methods that combine the physical accuracy of quantum mechanics with the efficiency and scalability of data-driven approaches.
 By developing physics-informed machine learning techniques, I aim to accelerate materials discovery and provide deeper insights into complex materials phenomena that are challenging to model with traditional methods.

 Key Research Directions